Defined in header

 binary_op is not associative.

-binary_op shall not invalidate iterators or subranges, nor modify elements in the ranges [first, last) or [d_first, d_first + (last - first)).
+binary_op shall not invalidate iterators (including the end iterators) or subranges, nor modify elements in the ranges [first, last) or [d_first, d_first + (last - first)).
 Otherwise, the behavior is undefined.

 |first, last||-||the range of elements to sum|